Harm Reduction Program

 Overdose Prevention and Naloxone

 Most opioid overdoses in Maine happen by accident.
-If you or a family member have been prescribed a prescription pain medication, you can ask your health care team for a narcan kit which reverses opioid overdoses.
+If you or a family member have been prescribed a prescription pain medication, or are high risk for opioid overdose, you can ask your health care team for a NARCAN® kit which reverses opioid overdoses.

-For more information on how to use the kit, check out these instructions, watch our video or call (207) 872-4102.
+For more information on how to use the kit, watch our video or call (207) 872-4102 and ask for Harm Reduction.

 How to Avoid Accidental Overdose